reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 ### ApplicationContextInitializedEvent

 An `ApplicationContextInitializedEvent` is fired when the `ApplicationContext` is ready and `ApplicationContextInitializers` are called but bean definitions are not yet loaded.
-Can be use to perfoem task before beans are initialized into Spring container.
+Can be use to perform task before beans are initialized into Spring container.

 ### ApplicationEnvironmentPreparedEvent